igordanchenko/yet-another-react-lightbox/README.md

 Unlike many other lightbox libraries, Yet Another React Lightbox doesn't have a concept of "thumbnail" or "original" (or "full size") images.
 We use responsive images instead and recommend you provide multiple files of different resolutions for each image.
-Yet Another React Lightbox automatically populates `srcSet` / `sizes` attributes and lets the browser decide which image is more appropriate for its viewport size.
+Yet Another React Lightbox automatically populates `srcset` / `sizes` attributes and lets the browser decide which image is more appropriate for its viewport size.

 ```jsx